17 Conclusion

 We have focused especially on reproducibility and replicability issues, but we’ve learned at various points in this book that there’s a replication crisis (Open Science Collaboration 2015), a theory crisis (Oberauer and Lewandowsky 2019), and a generalizability crisis (Yarkoni 2020) in psychology.
 Based on all these crises, you might think that we are pessimistic about the future of psychology.
 Not so.

-One of the most exciting trends has been the rise of meta-science, in which researchers use the tools of science to understand how to make science better (Tom E. Hardwicke et al. 2020).
-Reproducibility and replicability projects (reviewed in Chapter 3) can help us measure the robustness of the scientific literature.
-In addition, studies that evaluate the impacts of new policies (e.g., Tom E. Hardwicke et al. 2018) – can help stakeholders like journal editors and funders make informed choices about how to push the field towards more robust science.
+One of the most exciting trends has been the rise of metascience, in which researchers use the tools of science to understand how to make science better (Tom E. Hardwicke et al. 2020).
+Reproducibility and replicability projects (reviewed in chapter 3) can help us measure the robustness of the scientific literature.
+In addition, studies that evaluate the impacts of new policies (e.g., Tom E. Hardwicke et al. 2018)—can help stakeholders like journal editors and funders make informed choices about how to push the field toward more robust science.

 17.3 Final thoughts